Red Sox vs. Blue Jays Player Props Betting Odds

 Chapman Stats

-- Matt Chapman has 40 hits with 15 doubles, five home runs, 16 walks and 21 RBI.
+- Matt Chapman has 15 doubles, five home runs, 17 walks and 21 RBI (40 total hits).
 He's also stolen one base.

 Chapman Recent Games